jvanengers/woolsocks-extension/README.md

 # Woolsocks Browser Extension (MV3)

-A Chrome MV3 extension that shows Woolsocks voucher offers and automatically enables online cashback on supported merchant sites.
+A cross-browser MV3 extension that shows Woolsocks voucher offers and automatically enables online cashback on supported merchant sites.
+Supports Chrome, Firefox (desktop and mobile), and other Chromium-based browsers.

 ## Current scope and constraints